Pra19025/Soy_de_Zacapa/README.md

 ## Outputs

 All output pins are used to output the ASCII characters.
 As this consists of 8 bits, each pin corresponds to one bit.

----

-Note: I didn't add the "bidirectional I/O pins" section since it wasn't provided in the data.
-If you have information about those pins, you can add a section following the format of the "Inputs" and "Outputs" sections.